jhumphry/ukraildata_etl/README.md

 Access Nodes database dumps supplied in `.csv` format inside a `.zip` container.
 These are available from data.gov.uk.
-While most of the data relates to bus transport, there is one file that gives information on rail stations that may be of higher quality than the `.MSN` files supplied by ATOC - for example the station names are nicer and the station locations seem to be specified with greater than 100m accuracy.
+While most of the data relates to bus transport, there is one file that gives information on rail stations that may be of higher quality than the `.msn` files supplied by ATOC - for example the station names are nicer and the station locations seem to be specified with greater than 100m accuracy.